pp3times/zmk-config-drift-v3-editor/README.md

 This version of the Drift Keyboard supports:

- - 5-Pin Cherry MX switches (3-Pin switches will also work)
+ - 5-Pin MX switches (3-Pin switches will also work)
  - Kailh Choc V1 switches
  - Kailh Choc V2 switches
 <br/>